Scott Robinson (Neighbours): Creation and casting

-After concerns over Perkins' reliability and a series of rows, producers decided to recast the role of Scott when production moved to Network Ten.
-Jason Donovan, then 17, was given the role following his graduation from school.
-Donovan was originally asked to audition for the role of Danny Ramsay while Neighbours was in the planning stages, but his father, actor Terence Donovan, advised him against it and told him to finish school first.
-He initially did not want his son to become an actor as he felt the industry was too "unstable."
-Donovan admitted that had never watched Neighbours before joining the cast, saying "I'd sort of flicked through it once, but that was all."
-He made his debut as Scott on 12 February 1986.
-Scott soon became the serial's new "pin-up" character and Donovan's image and popularity in the role set a high standard for casting directors, which they felt they had to meet each time they were introducing a "stud" type character.

-In an October 1988 interview with TV Weeks Leigh Reinhold, Perkins addressed the rumours that he was fired from Neighbours for a drug problem, calling them "invented stories".
+When the production of Neighbours moved to Network Ten for 1986, Perkins did not return to the series and the role of Scott was recast.
+Various reasons have been given for Perkins' departure, including concerns over Perkins' reliability and that he had multiple rows with producer.
+Rumours that he had been fired due to a drug problem also emerged, which Perkins denied in an October 1988 interview with TV Weeks Leigh Reinhold.
 He told Reinhold that he had refused to continue with the show when it moved to Network Ten in 1986.
-Having been working for nine months, Perkins was both physically and mentally exhausted, and felt unable to continue in the role of Scott.
+Having been working for nine months, Perkins claimed he was both physically and mentally exhausted, and felt unable to continue in the role of Scott.
 Perkins stated "Drugs had nothing to do with me leaving.
 It was a personal decision.
 I was feeling trapped at the time.
 Towards the end I didn't think I was giving enough of myself.
 I didn't want to end up not wanting to watch myself on screen."
 He had also blamed a failed relationship for being unable to handle the pressure, which he said was "a bit of a cop-out."
 Perkins was shocked by some of the press stories written about a supposed drug dependency, and said that when he attended casting sessions, he thought people were probably wondering whether he was "'out of it' or not."

+Jason Donovan, then 17, was given the role following his graduation from school.
+Donovan was originally asked to audition for the role of Danny Ramsay while Neighbours was in the planning stages, but his father, actor Terence Donovan, advised him against it and told him to finish school first.
+He initially did not want his son to become an actor as he felt the industry was too "unstable."
+Donovan admitted that had never watched Neighbours before joining the cast, saying "I'd sort of flicked through it once, but that was all."
+He made his debut as Scott on 12 February 1986, following a brief absence for the character.
+Scott soon became the serial's new "pin-up" character and Donovan's image and popularity in the role set a high standard for casting directors, which they felt they had to meet each time they were introducing a "stud" type character.
 Perkins admitted that he was glad not to be with Neighbours, despite its success at the time, or in Donovan's shoes.
 He wished Donovan well, but he did not want to be him, adding that he wanted to build his acting career slowly to gain respect.